 - 9. Each Discharger shall ultimately dispose of dewatered material at an appropriate upland sediment disposal site or at an approved reuse site in accordance with applicable State and federal regulations, including applicable provisions of this Order. - 10.
-The discharge of any hazardous, designated, or non-hazardous waste as defined in CCR Title 27, Division 2, Subdivision 1, Chapter 2 shall be conducted in accordance with applicable State and federal regulations. - 11.
+The discharge of any hazardous, designated, or nonhazardous solid waste as defined in California Code of Regulations, title 27, section 20164 shall be conducted in accordance with applicable State and federal regulations. - 11.
 Each Discharger shall remove and relocate any wastes that are discharged in violation of this Order.
 Waste shall be disposed of at a location in compliance with federal and State regulations and in such a way as to prevent impacts to waters of the State and their beneficial uses. - 12.
-Projects that disturb one or more acres of soil are required to obtain coverage under the State Water Board's General Permit for Discharges of Storm Water Associated with Construction Activity (Construction General Permit Order 2009-0009-DWQ), as amended. - 13.
-Each Discharger shall maintain a copy of this Order and all relevant plans and BMPs at its project sites so as to be available at all times to site operating personnel. - 14.
+Projects that disturb one or more acres of soil are required to obtain coverage under the State Water Board's General Permit for Discharges of Storm Water Associated with Construction Activity, as amended (Order Nos.
+2009-0009-DWQ and 2010-0014-DWQ).

+- 13. Each Discharger shall maintain a copy of this Order and all relevant plans and BMPs at its project sites so as to be available at all times to site operating personnel. - 14.
 These General WDRs do not convey any property rights or exclusive privileges.
-The requirements prescribed herein do not authorize the commission of any act causing injury

-- to persons or property, do not protect each Discharger from liability under federal, State, or local laws, and do not create a vested right to continue to discharge waste. - 15.
+The requirements prescribed herein do not authorize the commission of any act causing injury to persons or property, do not protect each Discharger from liability under federal, State, or local laws, and do not create a vested right to continue to discharge waste. - 15.
 These General WDRs do not relieve each Discharger from the responsibility to obtain other necessary local, State, and federal permits, nor do these General WDRs prevent imposition of additional standards, requirements, or conditions by any other regulatory agency. - 16.
-These WDRs are subject to modification or revocation upon administrative or judicial review, including review and amendment pursuant to Water Code section 13330 and CCR Title 23 section 3867. - 17.
+These WDRs are subject to modification or revocation upon administrative or judicial review, including review and amendment pursuant to Water Code sections 13320 and 13330 and California Code of Regulations, title 23, section 3867. - 17.
 After notice and opportunity for a hearing, coverage of an individual discharge under these General WDRs may be terminated or modified for cause, including, but not limited to, the following: - a.
 Violation of any term or condition of these General WDRs; - b.
 Obtaining these General WDRs by misrepresentation or failure to disclose all relevant facts; and - c.
 Any change in any condition that requires either a temporary or permanent reduction or elimination of the authorized discharge. - 18.
 Each Discharger shall permit Regional Water Board staff or authorized representatives, upon presentation of credentials: - a.
 Entry on to the premises on which maintenance activities are planned or underway, wastes are located, or in which records are kept; - b.
 Access to copy any records required to be kept under the terms and conditions of this Order; - c.
 Access to inspect any treatment equipment, monitoring equipment or monitoring method required by this Order; and - d.
 Access to sample any discharge or surface water covered by this Order. - 19.
-Upon completion of the project, each Discharger shall complete and submit to the Executive Officer a Notice of Termination (Attachment D), signed by both the Discharger and the District, requesting to be un-enrolled from these General WDRs. - I, Bruce H. Wolfe, Executive Officer, do hereby certify that the foregoing is a full, complete and correct copy of an Order adopted by the California Regional Water Quality Control Board, San Francisco Bay Region on May 13, 2015.
+Upon completion of the project, each Discharger shall complete and submit to the Executive Officer a Notice of Termination (Attachment D), signed by both the Discharger and the District, requesting to be un-enrolled from these General WDRs.

+I, Bruce H. Wolfe, Executive Officer, do hereby certify that the foregoing is a full, complete and correct copy of an Order adopted by the California Regional Water Quality Control Board, San Francisco Bay Region on June 8, 2016.